tarwn/lessthandot-hugo/blogs/content/posts/2009-11-12-back-to-business-for-the-sql-server-comm.md

   <img src="/wp-content/uploads/blogs/DataMgmt//line.gif" alt="" title="" width="500" height="2" />
 </div>

-George over here at LessThanDot has been putting together a “best Practices” set of blogs.
+George over here at LessThanDot has been putting together a "best Practices" set of blogs.
 These are turning out to be really good.
 I would expect nothing short of expert advice from George.
 His SQL skills have helped me in my career and I know they can help you.
 Here is a quick link back to the ones up so far.
 Look for new ones to come as well

 [Best Practice: Do not cluster on UniqueIdentifier when you use NewId][4]